Bellflower Oral Pathology

-Dr. Adamous or Dr. Sonnichsen and our compassionate team specialize in oral pathology, in addition to our wide-ranging services — all of which offered under one roof.
-Oral and Maxillofacial Pathology is considered one of the nine dental areas of expertise and recognized by the ADA (American Dental Association).
-This special facet of oral health is sometimes used as preventive dentistry and deals with the diagnosis and clinical management of diseases that affect the oral cavity and surrounding (maxillofacial) structures.
-This can include neoplasms (cancers), inflammatory conditions, as well as developmental pathologies that are odontogenic, or tooth-related.
+Our compassionate team here at Bellflower specializes in oral pathology, especially Dr. Adamous and Dr. Sonnichsen.
+We offer a variety of services under one roof, including Oral and Maxillofacial Pathology.
+Oral and Maxillofacial Pathology is considered one of the nine dental areas of expertise by the American Dental Association (ADA), and it is often used as preventive dentistry or to deal with the diagnosis and clinical management of diseases affecting the oral cavity and surrounding structures.
+A couple of the diseases treated with Oral and Maxillofacial Pathology include cancers, inflammatory conditions, and developmental pathologies related to the teeth.
 Origins can be epithelial or hematologic and can occur in the salivary glands, bones, or soft tissues.

-Sores that fail to heal completely and easily bleeds.
+- Sores that fail to heal completely and easily bleed when touched or irritated.

-A lump or thickening on the skin lining the inside of the mouth
+- A lump or thickening on the skin lining the inside of the mouth or near the throat.

-Changes can be tracked or detected on the lips, the cheeks, the palate, and also the gum tissue around the teeth, tongue, face, and even the neck.
-With oral pathology, pain does not always have to be present, and pain is also often not associated with oral cancer.
-But, of course, pain in the face and mouth should never be ignored, because it could present a risk for oral cancer.
+Multiple changes can be identified on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and neck.
+With oral pathology, pain isn’t always present, especially since it’s not associated with oral cancer.
+However, this doesn’t mean pain in the face should be ignored, because it can be part of an underlying problem.

-Perform your own oral cancer self-examinations frequently, but also make sure to keep your regularly scheduled visits with Dr. Hooman and our team.
+Perform your own oral cancer self-examinations on a regular basis, and make sure to keep your regularly scheduled visits with Dr. Hooman and our team.
 Please contact Bellflower Oral Facial Surgery & Dental Implant Center today to schedule your consultation.
-Even if you don’t have any sores, growths, or symptoms in the mouth, it’s important to stay in front of this to avoid costly procedures and hardship down the road.
+Even if you don’t have any symptoms in the mouth, it’s important to remain on top of your personal oral health and identify any changes you feel or observe.